OctopusDeploy/docs/docs/administration/security/index.md

 This section provides information about the responsibility we take to provide a secure software product, and considerations for you as the host and administrator of your Octopus Deploy installation.

+Every year Octopus undergoes a security review conducted by a third-party company.
+The latest report can be downloaded: [security-review.pdf](link to follow)

 !toc

 ## Responsibility